-O&C "Timber Trust" - A Bad Deal for Forests & Counties
+O&C "Timber Trust" - A Bad Deal for Forests and Counties

-A description and critique of Rep. DeFazio, Schrader, and Walden's "O&C Trust, Conservation, and Jobs Act"
+A description and critique of Rep. DeFazio, Schrader, and Walden's notorious "O&C Trust, Conservation, and Jobs Act"

-- Place 1.5 million acres of forest stands up to 125 years old on
+- Place about 1.5 million acres of forest stands up to 125 years old on

-O&C lands in a “trust” that would be managed to maximize
+O&C and "Public Domain" lands in a "trust" that would be managed to maximize

 logging revenues for the benefit of counties.
 Additional land would be transferred to Coos County to provide revenue.